steveclarke/mcp-printer/README.md

 ## Supported File Types

-The server uses CUPS, which natively supports:
+The server uses CUPS, which supports:
 - ✅ PDF
 - ✅ Plain text
-- ✅ PostScript
-- ✅ Images (JPEG, PNG via conversion)
+- ✅ Images (JPEG, PNG)
-- ✅ Markdown (automatically rendered to beautiful PDFs with page numbers, Mermaid diagrams, and syntax highlighting)
+- ✅ Markdown
 - ✅ Code files (see [Code Rendering](#code-rendering) for details)
+- ⚠️ PostScript (printer-dependent - some printers may not support it)

 Other document formats may need conversion to PDF first.